Lewis F. Powell Jr. Pro Bono Award

 - Successfully handled pro bono cases that favorably affected the provision of other services to the poor in Virginia;

 - Successfully supported legislation that contributed substantially to providing legal services to the poor; or

 - Devoted significant time to furthering the delivery of legal services to the poor in Virginia by handling pro bono matters or providing training or recruiting volunteer attorneys for pro bono programs.

 The nominee must be a member of the Virginia State Bar or an organization or group comprising such persons.
 Persons whose livelihood is derived from delivering legal services to the poor are not eligible.
-Please submit your nomination, describing how the nominee meets the above criteria, in writing, including endorsements and any other supporting material, to the Virginia State Bar Access to Legal Services Committee, c/o Karl Doss, 707 East Main Street, Suite 1500, Richmond, Virginia 23219 by 5:00 pm, (date TBA).
-(There is no official entry form to complete.)
+Please submit your nomination, describing how the nominee meets the above criteria, in writing, including endorsements and any other supporting material, to the Virginia State Bar Access to Legal Services Committee, c/o Karl Doss, 1111 East Main Street, Suite 700, Richmond, VA 23219-3565 (or e-mail nominations and supporting documents to email@example.com).
+Nominations must be received by 5:00 p.m., Friday, August 22, 2014.
+There is no official entry form to complete.
 Please be sure to include your name, the name and address of the nominee and phone numbers with your nomination.
-For more information, please contact Karl Doss, Access to Legal Services Director, (804) 775-0522.
+For more information, please contact Karl A. Doss, Access to Legal Services Director, (804) 775-0522.

 - The Honorable Lewis F. Powell Jr. (1991—Richmond) The late associate justice of the U.S. Supreme Court, prior to serving on the bench, helped create a national network of legal aid programs.

 - Oliver W. Hill (1992—Richmond) The late civil rights icon pioneered challenges to segregation as a lead lawyer in Brown v.
 Board of Education.